-It is better if the right interviewer with the good amount of experience in unstructured interview conducts the interview.
+It is better if the right interviewer with a good amount of experience in an unstructured interview conducts the interview.

 Hence, it is in the hands of the interviewer and the candidate to make most of the interview method and get into the organization.
 Hope this post helps to understand better about the unstructured interview, its advantages and disadvantages.